 We are committed to a fair pay policy that supports our team members at the lower end of our pay scale.
 At the date of compiling these figures in April 2020, we paid the national living wage rate (applicable to those over 25) of £8.72/hour to all our grade 3 staff regardless of age.

 Equal pay for equivalent roles

 We report a 0% gender pay gap in bonus pay by median.
-Bonuses are paid to all permanent staff based on the success of the zoo each year.
-Payments are equal for all staff regardless of pay grade (and gender), and are proportional to hours worked, meaning that part time staff receive a proportionately lower bonus to full time staff.
-As a result of a higher percentage of our part time staff being female, there is therefore an 8% gender pay gap by mean average in favour of men, although the median remains at 0%.
+Bonuses are paid to staff (excluding seasonal staff) based on the success of the zoo each year.
+Payments are equal for all staff, regardless of pay grade (and gender), and are proportional to hours worked, meaning that part time staff receive a proportionately lower bonus to full time staff.
+As a result of a higher percentage of our part time staff being female, there is therefore a 5% gender pay gap by mean average in favour of men, although the median remains at 0%.

 Difference between men and women – April 2020